ietf-tools/bibxml-service/docs/howto/develop-locally.rst

 To simply serve the BibXML service, run ``docker compose up``.

+.. note:: If you get an *error* regarding missing ``SNAPSHOT`` variable,
+          check that your local Git repository has the tags fetched.
+          This variable is populated from latest Git tag and is used to display service version in certain places.

 Web front-end should be available under ``localhost:8000``.
 API spec should be available under ``localhost:8000/api/v1``.